SB 581

 (Senator Ashby)

-Budget Proposal
+Budget Proposals

 Fire Relief Aid For Displaced Persons

-Establish a one-time disaster relief fund for families and individuals who are impacted by the fires but unable to obtain assistance from other funding streams, such as the Federal Emergency Management Agency.
+Establishes a one-time disaster relief fund for families and individuals who are impacted by the fires but unable to obtain assistance from other funding streams, such as the Federal Emergency Management Agency.

-Supporting Displaced Tk-12 Students
+Supporting Displaced TK-12 Students

-Provide average daily attendance funding to schools who lost students due to the wildfire disaster.
+Provides average daily attendance funding to schools who lost students due to the wildfire disaster.

-Provide disaster relief to basic aid school districts that are enrolling displaced students.
+Provides disaster relief to basic aid school districts that are enrolling displaced students.
 This relief will ensure a quality education for students during a difficult, transitional period.

 Support For Impacted California Community Colleges